 Simonite 10 MM - You won't find this one among the most resorted-to homeopathic remedies, and not such a high homeopatic potency of it either.

 Xanthium spinosum 5 M. - If you have plunged into deep water over your head and get hysterical, this might offer some delicate but not immediate help.

-Regardless of such guidelines, there is evidence that this guru have left sincere followers despairing and alarmed.
+There is evidence that this guru have left sincere followers despairing and alarmed, however.
 Many could need a helping hand.

-I have left out many claimed symptoms above.
-But a little may do to illustrate some monastic phenomena, such as "stagnated, paranoic, resisting apologising, broken faith, degenerating into falseness, troubles (bugged), disregard of own business, morbid as to projects" and so on.
+Many guiding symptoms are left out above.
+But maybe they will do to illustrate some monastic phenomena, such as "stagnated, paranoic, resisting apologising, broken faith, degenerating into falseness, troubles (bugged), disregard of own business, morbid as to projects"" and so on.

-As for the third of the SRF monastics who left the premises permanently, their situation changed and many seemed quite unprepared for being ex monastics at large.
-A life-changing transition can be very difficult to the degree that year-long and deep-set attitudes are in the way for proper handling of a life fare that is not just rudimentary.
-Solid handling skills take time to form or rebuild, and network building can be hard when attempted late in life.
+As for the third of the SRF monastics who left the premises permanently, a life-changing transition might be difficult to the degree that year-long and deep-set attitudes have got in the way for proper handling of a life.
+Building a life fare can be hard when on one's own only late in life.
 That's when all the lovely girls have been married twice or more and are no longer girls.
 Some may tell they needed therapy as well.

-Be that as it may, and do what you can, the "whole package" of remedies above may work well, much better than any one of them alone, or just a few of them.
+For what you know for lack of scientifically accepted test results of it, the "whole package" of remedies above could work well, much better than any one of them alone, or just a few of them.
 And what could "work well" mean to those who are stuck?
-One effect is hopefully and simply "easing the burden" somehow.
+One effect could be that of "easing the burden" somehow.
 If not, some are helped by the placebo effect.
 Even a placebo may be of psychological benefit to a person.
 There is much documentation on that.

 Benedetti, Fabrizio, Paul Enck, Elisa Frisaldi, and Manfred Schedlowski, eds.
 2014.
 Placebo.
 Heidelberg: Springer.